 Guatemala’s Commercial Code regulates the obligations of legal representatives.
 It states that a legal representative in Guatemala is responsible for any damages caused to the company, its shareholders, or creditors.
-In the case of more than one legal representative or administrator, the responsibility will be joint.
+When you have more than one legal representative or administrator, the responsibility will be joint.

 Foreign company branches are an existing legal entity in Guatemala.
-When implementing commercial activities, it is important to register the legal representative before engaging in local commercial activities.
+When implementing commercial activities, you must register a legal representative before engaging in local commercial activities.

 How to choose your legal representative?

-It is extremely important to choose someone that adequately represents your organization and supports its goals and vision.
-You must also take into account that the legal representative weilds some decision-making and managerial power for the entity.
-Therefore, when appointing a legal representative in Guatemala, is important to:
+It is extremely important to pick someone that adequately represents your organization and supports its goals and vision.
+You must also take into account that the legal representative wields some decision-making and managerial power for the entity.
+Therefore, when appointing a legal representative in Guatemala, it is important to:

 - Choose a trusted person.